maliktafheem/maliktafheem.github.io/content/post/os.md

 * https://www.youtube.com/watch?v=wz9CZBeXR6U

 After carefully watching and follwing the procedure, I built a simple operating system that prints the logo of SEECS using characters (alphabetic, *,  and / etc on the screen as was given in the image attached).
+This is the github repo to my OS https://github.com/maliktafheem/Operating-System
+{{< figure src="/images/os1.png">}}